blt2114/compGenomics/config-files/file_list.md

 File List
 ---------

+### FILE: config.json ###
+> Configuration information used by the TagAlign ChIP extraction python scripts

+### FILE: config\_windows.json ###
+> Configuration information used by the TagAlign ChIP extraction python scripts which extract read information in a windowed fasion.

 ### FILE: all\_marks ###
 > This file contains a list of the 11 histone marks we have ChIP seq data for plus DNAse